RiazSamir/Adversary-Simulation-Detection-Lab/README.md

 **Windows Security Event:** Event ID 4688 was generated upon execution on the malicious Invoices.doc.exe (*Figure 17*).
 We can also see the process command line field appears as we had enabled "include command line in process creation events" via GPO. (*Figure 5*)

+**Windows Secuirty Event:** Event ID 4688 was generated upon using net.exe to create a local user called 'NewLocalUser' (*Figure 18*).
+We can also see in the log that "Creator Process Name" was "Powershell.exe" confirming that the command originated from PowerShel.
+This corresponds with the Atomic Red Team Simulation where we use powershell to execute the technique T1136.001 (*Figure 15*)

+**Zeek:** When we ran our Nmap scan on the attacker machine, Zeek had generated a bunch of logs to show what hosts Nmap had hit and the ports its scanned (*Figure 19*)
+- The query ran essentially shows how many unique ports were scanned by attacker machine for each host in the network
+  - From this we can see that zeek sucessfully detected and logged the Nmap scanning activity across multiple systems within the network.